medplum/medplum/packages/docs/docs/app/bots.md

 ## Special Topics

-It is also possible to trigger Bots by posting to a Bot `$Execute` endpoint.
-We won't discuss this in depth here, but you can see many examples of this in the [Bots Tutorials](https://docs.medplum.com/tutorials/bots/intro) landing page.
+It is also possible to trigger Bots by posting to a Bot `$execute` endpoint.
+We won't discuss this in depth here, but you can see many examples of this in the [Bots Tutorials](https://docs.medplum.com/tutorials/bots/intro) section.

 Bots written using the web editor should be written in Javascript.
 If you would like to develop locally, test and deploy apps as part of your software development lifecycle, you can use our [Bot CLI](https://github.com/medplum/medplum-demo-bots).